-No of units SW3.2- Sweetwater Park, Trefechan 10
+No of units

+SW3.2- Sweetwater Park, Trefechan 10

 This 0.47 hectare site is located adjacent to existing residential development in Trefechan.

-Planning permission for the final 10 dwellings was granted in 2016 (P/15/0412) and development of the site is now complete
+Planning permission for the final 10 dwellings was granted in 2016 (P/15/0412) and development

+of the site is now complete
-No of units SW3.3 - Upper Georgetown Plateau 50

-This 2.47 hectare brownfield site is a former industrial site comprising of waste tips that were reclaimed in the 1990s.
+No of units SW3.3 - Upper Georgetown Plateau 50 This 2.47 hectare brownfield site is a former industrial site comprising of waste t ips that were reclaimed in the 1990s.
+The site is allocated for 50 units and is anticipated to be oring forward reclaimed in the 1990s.
 The site is allocated for 50 units and is anticipated to bring forward affordable housing and other planning obligations in accordance with Policy SW9.
 Given the site's location, size and proposed use, it would contribute to the aims and objectives of the plan and is consistent with the Plan's Spatial Strategy.